-- Instability and stepped-up attacks of Al-shabab terrorists in the capital is still the greatest obstacle to implementation of the IDDRSI plan, particularly, in southern region of Somalia. - Recurrence, cumulative and prolonged droughts in Somalia or the increased frequency and depth of drought in particular during the past decade and its impact on livestock populations and rural communities, which directly affects food and nutrition security of populations, which lack of coping mechanisms. - Lack of innovative plans and resilience infrastructure.

-Challenges and Lessons Learnt cont..

-- Weak domestic revenues exacerbate the government's inability to supply basic services such as education and security to its citizens. - Delay experiences of most resilience projects in Somalia including DRSLP II and resilience projects such as cross border. - Low implementation capacity: Limitations in institutional and human capacities, inadequate expertise, and management-related problems in are major hurdles that may retard implementation of programs. - The coordination component of the project was an afterthought and not part of the initial design.
+- Instability and stepped-up attacks of Al-shabab terrorists the greatest obstacle to implementation of the resilience projects. - Recurrence, cumulative and prolonged droughts in Somalia - Lack of innovative plans and resilience infrastructure. - Weak domestic revenues exacerbate the government's inability to supply basic services such as education and security to its citizens. - Delay experiences of most resilience projects in Somalia including DRSLP II and resilience projects such as cross border. - Low implementation capacity: - The coordination component of the project was an afterthought and not part of the initial design.

-Challenges and Lessons Learnt cont..
+Challenges and Lessons Learnt cont...

-- Lack of operational fund is still one of the key factors limiting the implementation of the platform coordination mechanism and along weak coordination mechanism and capacity. - There are lengthy bureaucratic procedures during the short implantation period leading to delay in implementation of projects - Deep-seated Poverty and the marginalization and political conflicts in the majority of the Somali population. - Frequent conflict outbreaks and insecurity (Rural and Borders) - The COVID-19 pandemic and its management protocols - Desert locusts, floods, and droughts hindered normal operations in the cross-border area.
+- Insufficient of operational fund is still one of the key factors limiting the implementation of the platform coordination mechanism. - There are lengthy bureaucratic procedures. - Deep-seated Poverty and the marginalization and political conflicts in the majority of the Somali population. - Frequent conflict outbreaks and insecurity (Rural and Borders) - Deep-seated Poverty and the marginalization and political conflicts in the majority of the Somali population. - Desert locusts, floods, and droughts hindered normal operations in the cross-border area.